Identifying the best course of action to help a loved one who is using drugs can be challenging.

 - Do they experience drug cravings?

-- Is the person experiencing difficulties fulfilling personal responsibilities?
+- Is the person experiencing difficulties fulfilling work, school, home, and personal responsibilities?

-- Does the person choose drug use over participating in important events?
+- Does the person choose drug use over participating in important social, family, or community events?

-- Does the person continue to use drugs despite the negative consequence
+- Does the person continue to use drugs despite negative consequences and putting themselves in danger?

-- Does the person need increasing quantities of the drug to achieve the same effect?
+- Does the person need increasing quantities of the drug to achieve the same desired effects?

-- Does the person experience withdrawal symptoms when they attempt to stop using?
+- Does the person experience withdrawal symptoms when they attempt to stop using the drug?

 Answering “yes” to any or all of the above questions likely indicates the presence of a drug problem.